This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - If you’re adding a natural preservative, check the temperature and see if it’s the proper time to do so.
 Recommended temperature will vary according to type, but preservatives are usually added when the lotion is cooling.

-Excerpted from 101 Easy Homemade Products For Your Skin, Health & Home by Jan Berry.
-Copyright © 2016 Jan Berry.
+Excerpted from The Big Book of Homemade Products for Your Skin, Health and Home by Jan Berry.
+Copyright © 2020 Jan Berry.
 Reprinted with permission from Page Street Publishing Co.
 All rights reserved.